Responsible digital values and their environmental impact

 Connected devices, such as smartphones and tablets, increase the electrical consumption of equipment.
 The manufacture of equipment requires the extraction of natural resources , which contributes to the exhaustion of resources.
 Connected devices consume energy not only during their use but also during their manufacture.
 The extension of the lifespan of devices and the adoption of responsible consumption practices can mitigate this effect.

-A statistic for In 2021, the global digital sector consumed approximately 3.7% of global electricity , with forecasts indicating a significant increase as digital infrastructure grows (source: The Shift Project, 2021).
+A statistic for in 2021, the global digital sector consumed approximately 3.7% of global electricity , with forecasts indicating a significant increase as digital infrastructure develops (source: The Shift Project, 2021).
 Data centers, telecommunications networks and connected devices represent a significant part of this energy consumption.

 This statistic highlights the importance of adopting responsible digital practices to reduce the energy footprint and limit the environmental impact of the sector.